abrxeth/token/README.md

 # 1.2 Adding Token to the Metamask App.

+Metamask is a simple Google Chrome App, which is available [here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)

+Firstly, back up your wallet (Metamask uses seed words, which you will find in "Settings"

+To start, on the right, you will see "Add Token".
+Click it.

 > Click: Add Token
 >
 >Three text boxes will appear.
 Usually with Metamask, once you paste the Contract Address in, it will automatically fill in the next two boxes.
 This is the information you need anyway: